kubevirt/containerized-data-importer/README.md

 `glide install` scans imports and resolves missing and unsued dependencies.
 `-v` removes nested vendor and Godeps/_workspace directories.

-### Create importer image from source
+### Create importer image from source:

 ```
-cd $GOPATH/src/github.com/yard-turkey/
+cd $GOPATH/src/github.com/kubevirt/containerized-data-importer
 make importer
 ```
 which places the binary in _./bin/importer_.
-The importer image is pushed to `jcoperh/importer:latest`, and this is where the pod will pull image from.
+The importer image is pushed to `jcoperh/importer:latest`, and this is where the pod pulls image from.

+## Getting Started For Non-Developers

-### Export ENV variables
+### Export ENV variables:

-Before running the importer binary several environment variables must be exported:
+Before running the importer several environment variables must be exported:

 ```
-export IMPORTER_ACCESS_KEY_ID="xyzzy"       # may later be base64 encoded
+export IMPORTER_ACCESS_KEY_ID="user-xyzzy"  # base64 encoded if this is stored in a secret
-export IMPORTER_SECRET_KEY="xyzz"           # may later be base64 encoded
+export IMPORTER_SECRET_KEY="secret-xyzz"    # base64 encoded if this is stored in a secret
-export IMPORTER_ENDPOINT=s3.amazonaws.com   # if using aws s3
+export IMPORTER_ENDPOINT=s3.amazonaws.com   # eg, if using aws s3
-export IMPORTER_OBJECT_PATH=<bucket-name>/<vm-image-name>  # import-from source object
+export IMPORTER_OBJECT_PATH=<bucket-name>/object-name>  # import-from source object
 ```
+**Note"** forward slashes in the object name name are changed to underscores in the destination file name.

-### Run the importer image
+### Run the importer image:

 ```
 docker run --env-file=<env-var-file> -v "$(pwd)"/data:/data jcoperh/importer:latest
 ```
-where _env-var-file_ is the name of a shell script which exports the above env variables, _/data_ is the destination directory inside the container, and _$(pwd)"/data:/data_ is the persistent destination used by the storage provider.
+where _env-var-file_ is the name of a shell script which exports the above env variables.
+_"$(pwd)"/data_ is the persistent volume path used by the storage provider.
+_/data_ is the destination directory inside the container (which is bind-mounted to the persistent volume).

-The above `docker run...` copyies the image named by the `IMPORTER_OBJECT_PATH` environment variable to the volume bind-mounted to the container's `/data` directory.
+The above `docker run...` copies the file named by the `IMPORTER_OBJECT_PATH` environment variable to the directory location defined in the bind-mount to _/data_.

-### S3-compatible client setup
+### S3-compatible client setup:

-#### AWS S3 cli:
+#### AWS S3 cli
 $HOME/.aws/credentials
 ```
 [default]